#1 Insurance Agency in Arkansas

 If you've invested substantial amounts of resources into the assets of your business via lawnmowers, excavation, tillers, nurseries, etc., you may require commercial property to store everything.

-Any business equipment or property faces a number of risks, including fire, theft, and storm damage, to name several.
+Any business equipment or property faces several risks, including fire, theft, and storm damage, to name several.
 If any of your properties are stolen or damaged, you'll need commercial property insurance to help replace them.

 All physical assets of a building, be it the inventory or equipment, are covered under a commercial property policy.